Gérard Berry’s Home Page – 29/11/2011

 My global research revolves around five fields: mathematical models of computation, associated programming and circuit description languages, implementation of compilers to hardware and software, usage of formal verification systems, and industrial applications.

 In 1990, I joined Jean Vuillemin’s group at Digital Equipment as a part-time consultant.
-The group was developing the Perle FPGA-based machine and using it as a fast co-processor of alpha-based workstations.
+The group was developing the Perle FPGA-based machine and using it as a fast co-processor of Alpha-based workstations.
 It was pretty clear how to develop data-flow hardware designs, but much less clear how to develop complex control-intensive designs.
 EstereI seemed to be a good language to specify them.
-I created a new translation from Esterel to circuits, which was readily implemented in the new Esterel v4 compiler.
+I created an efficient direct translation from Esterel to circuits, which was readily implemented in the new Esterel v4 compiler.
 This new approach also had a decisive impact on software applications of Esterel: generating a circuit simulator in C instead of an explicit finite state machine made it possible to scale up to any application size, completely avoiding the potential exponential code size blow-up of Esterel v3.
 It also lead to major progress in understanding causality issues in Esterel and relating them to constructive logic.
-With Tom Shiple, we could show that a combinational cyclic circuit is electrically stable for all delays if and only if its Boolean equations can always be solved by using only constructive propositional logic, i.e., by disallowing usage of the excluded middle law X or not X = true.
+With Tom Shiple, we could show that a combinational cyclic circuit is electrically stable for all delays if and only if its Boolean equations can always be solved by using only constructive propositional logic, i.e., by disallowing usage of the excluded-middle law X or not X = true.
 This lead to a new Esterel v5 compiler, soon followed by a modular version Esterel v6.
+I also collaborated with Jean Vuillemin and François Bourdoncle to define the Jazz circuit design language.
+A new and more general version of the theorem initially proved by Shiple and myself has been recently developed with Michael Mendler, using a novel continous time / discrete time temporal logic.
+The corresponding paper is available here.

 In 1999, I started cooperating with Michael Kishinevsky at Intel on extensions of Esterel to be able to define any kind of for-real synchronous circuits.
 This required the definition of deep extensions of the language to be able to support arbitrary data path and bit manipulation structures.
 We defined the new Esterel v7 language and studied how to compile it.
 The language is characterized by a smart arithmetic and bitvector type-checker that automatically ensures optimal sizing of intermediate variables in data paths.

-In January 2001, I joined the Esterel Technologies company created the year before, as its Chief Scientist.
+In January 2001, I joined the Esterel Technologies company created in2000, as its Chief Scientist.
 I directed the implementation of the Esterel v7 compiler (with A. Boulan, L. Arditi, M. Buchholtz, M. Perreaut, B. Pagano, and others).
-We solved many fundamental and technical problems needed for production usage: extending the language to support multiclock design; supporting a ECO-enabled flow (ECOs are late patches necessary when it has become too expensive to recompile, re-place and re-route the circuit); ensuring safe translation to VHDL and Verilog that are not well defined languages; linking the compiler with the Esterel Studio graphical interface and with the Prover SL formal verification system; instertion of the tools in complete industrial flows, etc. The Esterel Studio complete design and verification environment is used in production by ST Micro and Texas Instruments and in research by Intel, Philips (now NxP), ST Microelectronics, and Texas Instruments.
+We solved many fundamental and technical problems needed for production usage: extending the language to support multiclock design; supporting a ECO-enabled flow (ECOs are late circuit mask patches necessary when it has become too expensive to recompile, re-place and re-route the circuit); ensuring safe translation to VHDL and Verilog that are not semantically well-defined languages; linking the compiler with the Esterel Studio graphical interface and with the Prover SL formal verification system; insterting of the tools within complete industrial flows, etc. The Esterel Studio complete design and verification environment has been used in production by ST Microelectronics and Texas Instruments and in research by Intel, Philips (which became NxP), ST Microelectronics, and Texas Instruments.
 It has also been widely distributed in Esterel Technologies’ academic program.

 In 2003, Esterel Technologies acquired SCADE, the leading tool for synchronous avionics development, based on the Lustre Technology developed in Verimag, Grenoble, and used by major avionics companies such as Airbus.
 I participated in the development of the SCADE language and environment, and, in particular, of the new Scade 6 language that integrates the best of Lustre and Esterel.
 See www.esterel-technologies.com for more information.